kaibrooks/Robotics/training_env/dockerthings.md

 ### I need different packages than the Docker build comes with
 Modify Dockerfile and then re-build the container.
+All you need to do is type the commands you would use to install those packages from the command line.
+Then rebuild the Docker container.

 ### I'm a huge baby who doesn't want to use Docker